Puerto Vallarta Open | 11 - 16 October 2016

 Mexico’s Puerto Vallarta hosting third FIVB Beach Volleyball Open

-Piror to the last two years Puerto Vallarto event, Acapulco had FIVB World Tour events in 1999, 2005 and 2006 and Rosarito Beach hosted a FIVB World Tour stop in 2000.
-In 2014, Acapulco returned to the FIVB international calendar, hosting the inaugural 17U FIVB Beach Volleyball World Championships, one of four age-group world championships held every other year by the FIVB.
+Prior to the last two years' Puerto Vallarta events, Acapulco had FIVB World Tour events in 1999, 2005 and 2006 and Rosarito Beach hosted a FIVB World Tour stop in 2000.
+In 2014, Acapulco returned to the FIVB international calendar, hosting the inaugural FIVB Beach Volleyball U17 World Championships, one of four age-group world championships held every other year by the FIVB.

 The 2016 FIVB Puerto Vallarta Open will be the second event after the FIVB World Tour resumes following the 2016 Rio Olympic Games in Brazil.
 The first event on the 2016 FIVB World Tour was the FIVB Puerto Vallarta Open held last October as the first of three events on the 2016 schedule held in 2015.